GET THE LATEST STATE LEGISLATIVE RESULTS HERE. x

 • Because not every rightwing lawmaker voted to override her veto, Governor Kelly was able to successfully block a bill that would end the state’s three-day grace period for counting mail-in ballots.
 This policy would disproportionately impact rural and military voters whose ability to have their legitimate ballots counted would depend on an increasingly unreliable mail system in Kansas.

 We can’t depend on rightwing lawmakers to help prevent overrides on Governor Kelly’s vetoes.
-Blocking a supermajority is the safest way to prevent similar rightwing anti-voter priorities from being pushed through the legislature and enacted in future sessions.
+Blocking a supermajority in either chamber is the safest way to prevent similar rightwing anti-voter priorities from being pushed through the legislature and enacted in future sessions.

 THE LANDSCAPE